Frequently Asked Questions

 Where is Buckingham Podiatry located?

-You will find us in the Whiteleaf Business Centre on the Buckingham Industrial Estate, accessed from the A421.
+We are in the Whiteleaf Business Centre, Buckingham Industrial Estate (access from the A421).

-Free communal parking is available however please allow time to find a space.
+• Parking: Free communal parking available; please allow time to find a space.

 Before your visit

-A selection of frequently worn shoes can be helpful, along with any referral letters or medication lists.
+Bring a selection of frequently worn shoes, any referral letters, and medication lists.

 Can I fill out forms in advance?

-Yes — patients with an email address will be emailed a New Patient form to complete before their first appointment.
-Otherwise, it can be completed digitally at the appointment.
+Yes.
+Patients with an email address will be sent a New Patient form to complete before the appointment.
+Otherwise, it can be completed digitally at the clinic.